quicwg/base-drafts/draft-ietf-quic-transport.md

 effective, endpoints need to ensure that connection IDs they provide cannot be linked by any other entity.

-At any time, endpoints MAY change the Destination Connection ID they send to a value that has not been used on another path.
+At any time, endpoints MAY change the Destination Connection ID they transmit with a to value that has not been used on another path.

 An endpoint MUST NOT reuse a connection ID when sending from more than one local address, for example when initiating connection migration as described in